 We have zero tolerance to slavery and human trafficking.
-We expect all those in our supply line chain and contractors comply with our values.
-Retail and Commercial Directors and Managers are responsible in their respective department and for their supplier relationships.
+We expect all our suppliers and contractors in our supply chain to comply with our values.
+Wholesale, Retail and Commercial Directors and Managers in conjunction with Procurement are responsible for the supplier relationships in their respective Divisions.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our group’s slavery and human trafficking statement for the current financial year and will be updated as necessary on an annual basis.